 Are the legends of the Pactola Fisherman true?
 There’s only one way to find out.

-Cost: $6 per vehicle/day.
+Cost: $7 per vehicle/day or $25 for a standard Black Hills National Forest Annual Recreation Pass.
 Pick up your fishing license online here.

 Directions: Drive 15 miles west from Rapid City on Highway 44.
 Turn left/south on Highway 385 and travel 2 miles to the dam.